CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 The egress shaping rate configured in the `/etc/cumulus/datapath/traffic.conf` is always the layer 1 rate.
 The calculated shaping rate considers overheads in the Ethernet frame like the interframe gap, preamble, cyclic redundancy check (CRC) and so on.
 The egress layer 3 throughput measured is always less than the maximum shaper rate configured.

-The following example shows the `Hierarchical traffic shaping` section of the the `/etc/cumulus/datapath/traffic.conf` file.
+The following example shows the `Hierarchical traffic shaping` section of the `/etc/cumulus/datapath/traffic.conf` file.

 ```
 ...